Skip to main content

 3. Adaptive Bitrate (ABR) Stream Overview:

-• Switch between tabs to access a more detailed overview of individual streams within a stream group.
+• Navigate between tabs for a comprehensive view of individual streams within a stream group.

-• Each stream's ABR profile quality, stream ID, tags, push URL, and stream name are presented.
-The tags and push url of each profile can be edited.
+• Details include each stream's ABR profile quality, ID, tags, push URL, and name.
+You can edit the tags and push URL for each profile.
+Additionally, profiles can be added, edited, or removed.

-• Find the RTMP ingest stream name and RTMP ingest URL for seamless integration with your streaming source.
+• Access the RTMP ingest stream name and URL for easy integration with your streaming source.

 6. Secure JWT Token Creation (if enabled):

-• Simplify the integration process by utilizing the provided code snippets, such as an iframe embed tag or a HTML nanoStream H5Live code snippet, to seamlessly integrate the nanoStream H5Live Player into your own webpage.
+• Use the provided code snippets, such as the iframe embed tag or the HTML nanoStream H5Live code, to embed the nanoStream H5Live Player effortlessly on your website.

-• Obtain the RTMP playout stream name and URL, which can be used for further distribution or integration with other platforms.
+• Retrieve the RTMP playout stream name and URL for broader distribution or integration into other platforms.

 10. Stream Management (Delete, Lock):